 -

-What are the probabilities of winning at tennis?
-This challenging activity is designed to be accessible to students of A-Level Maths (Key Stage 5).
+This activity investigates the mechanics of the pole vaulting event, and is designed to be accessible to A-level maths students (Key Stage 5).

 These activities are based on maths normally encountered while studying at A-level in the UK (ages 16 to 18).
 KS5 students may also enjoy our articles.